 Turn the keyboard upside down and gently shake it.
 Most of the crumbs and dust will fall out.
 Take a can of compressed air and blow into and around the keys.
 Next, take a cotton swab and dip it in rubbing alcohol.
 It should be damp, but not wet.
 Run the cotton swab around the outside of the keys.
 Rub the tops of the keys.
 If you have a laptop, follow the same procedure but take extra care with your machine.
 Do this monthly.

 Moisten a paper towel or a soft, lint-free cloth with water.
-(You can also buy monitor cleaning products at computer-supply stores.)
-Don’t spray liquid directly onto the screen—spray the cloth instead.
+(You can also use a computer cleaning kit) Don’t spray liquid directly onto the screen—spray the cloth instead.
 Wipe the screen gently to remove dust and fingerprints.
 Never touch the back of the monitor.
 For laptop screens, buy a special cleaning solution available at computer stores.

 Finally, make sure that everything is dry before you plug your computer back in.